SysManSquad/sysmansquadblogdev/content/posts/2021-02-13-create-a-small-discord-py-bot-to-deploy-a-server.md

 ## Conclusion

 It has been an interesting experience building this bot, and as simple as it is, I'm very proud of it.
-I look forward to extending or replacing it with a proper PowerShell bot, perhaps <a href="https://github.com/poshbotio/PoshBot" target="_blank" rel="noreferrer noopener">PoshBot</a>.
+I look forward to extending or replacing it with a proper PowerShell bot, perhaps [PoshBot](https://github.com/poshbotio/PoshBot).
 I deeply hate the experience of trying to debug python, especially in the context of a bot like this.

 I hope it's been instructive to you.

 I want to thank my friend [George](https://twitter.com/duplico) for both his expertise and patience as I struggled through some of the nastier parts of getting used to Python.

 I also want to thank the fine folks at [Pixabay](https://pixabay.com/vectors/eagle-snake-kill-bird-wings-claws-46636/) for this beautiful header image that expresses my feelings about python.